fmach3/newsstream/README.md

-# News Sentiment Aggregator with TTS
+# API News Video Stream Bot with TTS and LLM

 This project fetches cryptocurrency-related news articles, analyzes their sentiment, and generates a Text-to-Speech (TTS) summary.
 It also fetches cryptocurrency metrics and generates visual content with embedded audio.